hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-2.markdown

 ## Visiting Balmoral Castle

+Since we just camped almost next to the Balmoral Castle we decided to get a bit closer and explore it a bit.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211137854/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1450/25211137854_9d7e60357f_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Back into the River Dee

+Once back from the Balmoral Castle we packed our gear and got our packraft ready.
+The day was again beautiful and we were quite excited to continue our trip.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25215068423/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1448/25215068423_9ec4a41fda_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+There was ice everywhere but fortunately it didn't have any impact on our packrafting trip.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25279269183/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1629/25279269183_60a94b1ce6_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Abergeldie - The falling castle

+After some paddling we passed by Abergeldie which almost fell into the river after the last flood.
+It seems that they were able to prevent the worst so we were still able to get a nice picture with us and the castle.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25787216672/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1530/25787216672_68a74b166e_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>